 3. Aside from that, even if your pooch does not directly glug down salt water, he still may swallow small amounts of it while he’s swimming and playing in the beach.

-4. Once Fido ingests sand along with the salt water, its effects may also worsen as it can hurt your dog’s intestines.
+4. If your dog ingests sand along with the salt water, its effects may worsen or hurt your dog’s intestines.

 5. There is also the chance your dog will accidentally ingest bacteria, algae, or another toxin at the beach which will make him ill later on.

-How to Keep Fido from Drinking Salt Water
+How to Keep Your Dog from Drinking Salt Water

 The best way to prevent your pooch from drinking salt water is to provide him lots of fresh water to drink while at the beach.
-Ideally, you need to bring a water bowl that can be refilled continually with fresh clean water.
-The container should be one that Fido is familiar with, so that he knows where he can find his drinking water.
-If the use of water bowl is not possible, try carrying a water bottle filled with fresh water.
-Then, simply squirt into your dog’s mouth the drinking water he needs as often as possible.
+Ideally, you need to bring a water bowl that can be refilled continually with fresh clean water and available to your dog at all times.

 Bottom line, the beach is a blast for dogs – but the saltwater can be a problem.
 Just provide plenty of fresh water and keep an eye on your pup to prevent him from taking a sip.
 And, have fun!